albertogg/albertogg.github.com/content/blog/unifi-network-raspberrypi.md

 ## Install UniFi Network Controller

 Add the [Debian repository for the UniFi Network Controller][install-unifi-via-apt].
-It should work in both Debian or Ubuntu.

     sudo apt update && sudo apt install ca-certificates apt-transport-https

     echo 'deb https://www.ui.com/downloads/unifi/debian stable ubiquiti' | sudo tee /etc/apt/sources.list.d/100-ubnt-unifi.list

 Install the package.
-At this point the `unifi` package will install all of its dependencies and everything will be ready to use.

     sudo apt install unifi -y

+ At this point the `unifi` package installed all of its dependencies and it's ready to use.

 ### Start UniFi Network (Controller)

-Now that everything is ready we just need to start the service.
+Now that everything is ready we need start the service.

     sudo service unifi start

-In the browser open `<raspberry-pi-IP-address>:8443` and you'll see the UniFi Network Controller.
+Open your browser and point to `<raspberry-pi-IP-address>:8443` and you'll see the UniFi Network Controller.

 ## Additional steps

-These are some additional steps only if you'd like to serve the UniFi Network Controller from nginx.
-For this we will need a couple of things:
+These are some additional steps only if you'd like to serve the UniFi Network Controller from nginx you'll need a couple of things.

 - An SSL certificate.
 - nginx and its configuration.

+**Note:** additional steps will only work if you have DNS resolution to the IP address of the Raspberry Pi.

 ### Install mkcert

 For the certificate we will use mkcert. [mkcert][mkcert] is a simple zero-config tool to make locally trusted development certificates with any names you'd like.

-I'm not going to go over how to use this but this is a great tool to use for this.
+Generate the cert.
+At this point we are assuming that you have `dnsmasq` and that you are able to resolve `unifi-controller.home.arpa` to the IP address of you Raspberry Pi.

+    mkcert "unifi-controller.home.arpa"

+With that cert ready we will proceed with the nginx install.

 ### Install nginx

-Now we need nginx or any other reverse reverse proxy server.
+Now we need nginx.
+Any reverse proxy server will work.

     sudo apt install nginx

 ### Set the nginx config

-Now on to the configuration piece.
-For this one we would like to have some things.
-We want custom redirects from HTTP to HTTPS.
-We will also need to send some proxy headers and our custom certs.
+On to the configuration we would like to have custom redirects from HTTP to HTTPS, some proxy headers, and our custom certs.

 You can copy the cert from your local computer into the Raspberry Pi using SCP.

-    scp ~/mycert* pi@<raspberry-pi-ip>:/home/pi/
+    scp ~/unifi-controller.home.arpa* pi@unifi-controller.home.arpa:/home/pi/

 Now for the configuration piece.
 Create the following code in `/etc/nginx/sites-avaliable/unifi`